laurenwilner/github_training_site/_book/05_solo-workflow.md

 * Click on the green "Confirm merge" button.
 * Click the "Delete branch" button.

+You can close R Studio now that we are finished!

 **Summary**

 * You set up a folder on your laptop so that Git is used to track changes made